 F. Theory and practice of consultation, collaboration, and referral.

-Note: The difference between the requirements in Human Sexuality Education (V) and Sexuality Counseling Training (VI) is that the education requirement in V is directed at general knowledge about human sexuality, while the training requirements in VI are directed at specific skills in sexuality counseling.
-The two categories of requirements are sufficiently different.
-Therefore, documentation is necessary in each.
+Note: The difference between the requirements in V and VI is that the education requirements in V are directed at general knowledge about human sexuality, while the training requirements in VI are directed at specific skills in sexuality counseling.
+The two categories of requirements are sufficiently different; therefore, documentation is necessary in each.

 VII.
 Attitudes and Values Training Experience

 The applicant will have participated in a minimum of ten (10) clock hours of structured group experience in which the major focus is on a process-oriented exploration of the applicant's own feelings, attitudes, values, and beliefs regarding human sexuality and sexual behavior [e.g., a Sexuality Attitude Reassessment (SAR)].
 The applicant must have been an attendee in the SAR and not been functioning as facilitator or co-facilitator in any capacity.

 Such training may not be personal psychotherapy or an academic experience in which the primary emphasis is on cognitive information.
 It is strongly recommended that this experience occur early in the applicant's training to be most beneficial.